 Approximately $100,000 with benefits and additional moonlighting opportunities available.

 CME to cover all conference, book and other educational costs.

 The Fellowship year begins with an Emergency US Orientation month during which fellowship directors begin by discussing each fellows unique professional goals for the fellowship year.
 Fellows enjoy one on one time with the fellowship directors on a weekly basis, free of all other training program responsibilities.
 During this time all core applications, resources, and workflow solutions are discussed in detail.

 We have a full time Emergency Ultrasound Service Monday through Friday.
 During the morning, fellows perform clinical bedside US examinations in the Adult ED, Pediatric ED, and Trauma bays under the supervision of US faculty.
 In the afternoon fellows assist with Emergency US training programs for medical students, residents, PA's, and attending staff, both within the department of EM, as well as to other departments in the hospital including hospitalists, intensivists, and surgeons.

-Additionally, fellows benefit from the opportunity to rotate in different departments utilizing bedside ultrasound including the Pediatric ED, MICU, Trauma unit and TICU, Echo lab, US Guided Regional Anesthesia Service, and Hospitalist Procedure Service.
+Additionally, fellows benefit from the opportunity to rotate in different departments utilizing bedside ultrasound including the Pediatric ED, MICU, Trauma unit and TICU, Echo lab, US Guided Regional Anesthesia Service, and Hospitalist Procedure Service as desired.

 Fellows then review a year long curriculum of alternating weekly Journal Club topics with faculty and residents including chapter reviews from leading texts within EUS, clinical research, as well as a discussion of the latest literature.
-An overview of the year's curriculum can be found here: https://docs.google.com/spreadsheets/d/1iYdgxfYjxSC3n5M_WkZcqsCQUzfkUSvqOWmuRCPkjgM/edit#gid=739709428.
+The curriculum is updated each year and revised to target the focus and interest of each fellow.

 Number of Sites